Britain's most endangered animal species

-Here is our guide to 10 of the most endangered animal species in Britain, with a few key details on where they can be found, how to identify and why each species is in decline.
+Here is our guide to some of the most endangered animal species in Britain, with a few key details on where they can be found, how to identify and why each species is in decline.

 While these insects are common throughout Europe, they are struggling desperately in Britain.
 Their population is now confined to small areas of the New Forest in Hampshire and there have been no recorded sightings of the bug since the turn of the Millennium.